Entry to Norway – information in several languages

 Rules upon entry into Norway

-If you are allowed to enter Norway, you will need to
+If you are allowed to enter Norway and are not fully vaccinated or have had COVID-19 during the previous six months, you will need to:

 - Present documentation of a negative test result for the coronavirus taken less than 24 hours prior to entry.

 - Undergo testing upon arrival in Norway.